Kenny2github/skule-bylaws/bylaw-3.md

       1. The outgoing Speaker will remain on the hiring committee even if they are not serving as the interim Speaker at the time.
    1. One of: the outgoing CRO, Chair of the Policy and Structures Committee or Ombudsperson;
    1. One of: the outgoing President, Vice-President Finance or Vice-President Communications;
-   1. One (1) member of the outgoing Board of Directors;
+   1. One (1) outgoing Director of the Board;
-   1. One (1) member of the incoming Board of Directors.
+   1. One (1) incoming Director of the Board.
 1. If one or more positions on the hiring committee remain vacant after exhausting all options, the CRO may select available individuals from the other brackets.
 1. The hiring committee shall follow the interview process outlined in Sections 7.2.4, 7.2.5, 7.2.6, and 7.2.7.
 1. At the May Board of Directors Meeting, each candidate will have the opportunity to speak for two (2) minutes on their candidacy for the position and chair a mock meeting held during recess.
 The agenda for the mock meeting will be prepared by the interim Speaker.
-Each member of the Board shall have one (1) vote to elect the Speaker at the meeting.
 1. Other details of the elections shall be at the discretion of the CRO.

 # Referenda